Dimethyl sulfoxide: Toxicity

+Pharmacodynamic study

+Considering its wide use, especially for cryopreservation and in vitro assays, we evaluated biological effect of DMSO using these technological innovations.
+We exposed 3D cardiac and hepatic microtissues to medium with or without 0.1% DMSO and analyzed the transcriptome, proteome and DNA methylation profiles.
+In both tissue types, transcriptome analysis detected >2000 differentially expressed genes affecting similar biological processes, thereby indicating consistent cross-organ actions of DMSO.There are transcriptional, translational and epigenetic changes caused by low concentration DMSO, despite the lack of acute toxicity.

+This is more of a concern for molecular biology experiments, because human body react transcriptionally to exogenic substances which can be totally normal and benign.
+For comparison, ethanol produces transcriptional changes that cause metabolic disorder.

+Regulation

+In Australia, it is listed as a Schedule 4 (S4) Drug, and a company has been prosecuted for adding it to products as a preservative.

+Clinical safety

+Early clinical trials with DMSO were stopped because of questions about its safety, especially its ability to harm the eye.
+The most commonly reported side effects include headaches and burning and itching on contact with the skin.
+Strong allergic reactions have been reported.

 On September 9, 1965, The Wall Street Journal reported that a manufacturer of the chemical warned that the death of an Irish woman after undergoing DMSO treatment for a sprained wrist may have been due to the treatment, although no autopsy was done, nor was a causal relationship established.
 Clinical research using DMSO was halted and did not begin again until the National Academy of Sciences (NAS) published findings in favor of DMSO in 1972.
 In 1978, the US FDA approved DMSO for treating interstitial cystitis.
 In 1980, the US Congress held hearings on claims that the FDA was slow in approving DMSO for other medical uses.
 In 2007, the US FDA granted "fast track" designation on clinical studies of DMSO's use in reducing brain tissue swelling following traumatic brain injury.

 DMSO exposure to developing mouse brains can produce brain degeneration.
 This neurotoxicity could be detected at doses as low as 0.3 mL/kg, a level exceeded in children exposed to DMSO during bone marrow transplant.

-DMSO is connected to the death of Gloria Ramirez, also known as "the Toxic Lady".
-On the 19th of February 1994, Ramirez presented to an ER with severe heart palpitations, and while treating her, several members of staff fell ill, some severely.
-Some staff members required extended stays in hospital, and Ramirez herself died in hospital.
-Ramirez is known to have used a DMSO cream for management of her cancer pain, which built up in her blood due to kidney failure.
-One lab investigating the death and illnesses posited that the high levels of DMSO in Ramirez's blood broke down when exposed to air into dimethyl sulfate, a highly toxic gas, causing the staff illnesses, and possibly her own death.
+Odor problem

-DMSO disposed into sewers can also cause odor problems in municipal effluents: waste water bacteria transform DMSO under hypoxic (anoxic) conditions into dimethyl sulfide (DMS) that has a strong disagreeable odor, similar to rotten cabbage.
+DMSO disposed into sewers can cause odor problems in municipal effluents: waste water bacteria transform DMSO under hypoxic (anoxic) conditions into dimethyl sulfide (DMS) that has a strong disagreeable odor, similar to rotten cabbage.
 However, chemically pure DMSO is odorless because of the lack of C-S-C (sulfide) and C-S-H (mercaptan) linkages.
 Deodorization of DMSO is achieved by removing the odorous impurities it contains.